Galaxies-dev/lms-api/README.md

+# LMS with Strapi

+Check out the React Native app for this project: [LMS Mobile App](https://github.com/Galaxies-dev/lms-react-native)!

 # 🚀 Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.